- Print

 DEBUG:app.py:Currently using 70 MB

-Providing you use a file name that does not already exist, your client can periodically poll the target file name until it is available.
-Here's a minimal example of how to do so using Boto3, the AWS SDK for Python.
+Use a file name that does not already exist so that your client can periodically poll the target file name until it is available.
+The following minimal example shows you how to do so using Boto3, the AWS SDK for Python.

 s3_client = boto3.client('s3')